onzfonz/comp227/src/content/8/en/part8c.md

 }
 ```

-Let's also create a *.eslintrc.js* file with the following content:
+Let's also create a *.estlintrc.cjs* file with the following content:

 ```json
 {